AndrePatchy/AndrePatchy/README.md

 I'm André Oliveira, also know as Patchy, and at 42 Lisbon as andos-sa.

 - I have a bachelor in `History` and a master's in `Administration`, both from the University of Coimbra.
-And a post graduation in `Data Science and Analytics`.
+And a post graduation in `Data Science and Analytics` from NOVA-IMS.
 - I have 2+ years of work experience as `researcher` and `project manager`!
 - I’m currently studying `Software Development` at 42 Lisbon.
 - __Data Science related work [here.](https://github.com/AndrePatchy/nova-ims)__